 - Imputedly knowable as something imputed by conceptual cognition (rtog-pas btags-pa’i btags-yod) – such types of phenomena are involved with “mental labeling,”

-- Imputedly knowable as something posited by names and labels (ming-dang brda’i bzhag-pa’i btags-yod) – such types of phenomena are involved with “designation.”
+- Imputedly knowable as something posited by names and tags (ming-dang brda’i bzhag-pa’i btags-yod) – such types of phenomena are involved with “designation.”

 An imputedly knowable phenomenon (btags-yod, Skt. prajnaptisat) is a validly knowable phenomenon that, when cognized, relies on actual cognition of something else (namely a basis for imputation, gdags-gzhi):